History of Wells Fargo: Investment by U.S. Treasury during 2008 financial crisis

 On October 28, 2008, Wells Fargo was the recipient of $25B of the Emergency Economic Stabilization Act Federal bail-out in the form of a preferred stock purchase.
-Tests by the Federal government revealed that Wells Fargo needs an additional $13.7 billion in order to remain well-capitalized if the economy were to deteriorate further under stress test scenarios.
-On May 11, 2009, Wells Fargo announced an additional stock offering which was completed on May 13, 2009, raising $8.6 billion in capital.
+Tests by the Federal government revealed that Wells Fargo needed an additional $13.7 billion in order to remain well-capitalized if the economy were to deteriorate further under stress test scenarios.
+On May 11, 2009, Wells Fargo announced an additional stock offering, which was completed on May 13, 2009, raising $8.6 billion in capital.
 The remaining $4.9 billion in capital is planned to be raised through earnings.
 On December 23, 2009, Wells Fargo redeemed the $25 billion of series D preferred stock issued to the U.S. Treasury under the Troubled Asset Relief Program's Capital Purchase Program.
 As part of the redemption of the preferred stock, Wells Fargo also paid accrued dividends of $131.9 million, bringing the total dividends paid to the U.S. Treasury and U.S. taxpayers to $1.441 billion since the preferred stock was issued in October 2008.

 Establishment of Wells Fargo Securities

-Wells Fargo Securities was established in 2009 to house Wells Fargo's new capital markets group which it obtained during the Wachovia acquisition.
+Wells Fargo Securities was established in 2009 to house Wells Fargo's new capital markets group, which it obtained during the Wachovia acquisition.
 Prior to that point, Wells Fargo had little to no participation in investment banking activities, though Wachovia had a well-established investment banking practice which operated under the Wachovia Securities banner.

 Wachovia's institutional capital markets and investment banking business arose from the merger of Wachovia and First Union.
 First Union had bought Bowles Hollowell Connor & Co. on April 30, 1998 adding to its merger and acquisition, high yield, leveraged finance, equity underwriting, private placement, loan syndication, risk management, and public finance capabilities.

 Legacy components of Wells Fargo Securities include Wachovia Securities, Bowles Hollowell Connor & Co., Barrington Associates, Halsey, Stuart & Co., Leopold Cahn & Co., Bache & Co. and Prudential Securities, and the investment banking arm of Citadel LLC.

-Wells Fargo account fraud scandal
+Wells Fargo cross-selling scandal

-In 2016, the Wells Fargo account fraud scandal led to the resignation of CEO John Stumpf and resulted in fines of $185 million by the Consumer Financial Protection Bureau.
+In 2016, the Wells Fargo cross-selling scandal led to the resignation of CEO John Stumpf and resulted in fines of $185 million by the Consumer Financial Protection Bureau.